 In each of the 74 rooms, this dialogue takes place among the various spaces and materials.
 The sleeping area, with wooden floors and white walls and bed linens, counters and blends into the black walls and floor of the bathroom, where the only thing that stands out is the shine of the fixtures and mirrors.

 Contemporary Mediterranean cuisine and his roots in the French school of cooking come together in the culinary delights of Romain Fornell, chef de cuisine at Caelis, which has had a Michelin star since 2005.
 Romain, born in France but self-defined as 100% Barcelonanative, with the help of his team, expresses his profound respect for unpretentious, produce-driven cooking that also showcases his skill with classical techniques.
-Caelis offers three tasting menus (one vegetarian) and a midday prix fixe menu.
+Caelis offers three tasting menus (one vegetarian) and a midday fixed-price menu.

 Born in Tolouse in 1976, Romain Fornell has the honour of being the youngest chef ever to be awarded a Michelin star.
 A star he earned through intensive hard work that began in 1997 and took him to renowned restaurants like Les Jardins de l’Opera and to work alongside chefs like Sarran and Ducasse.
 Since then, there have been many projects, awards and recognitions.
 Now, with the Michelin-starred Caelis as the culinary heart and soul of Ohla Barcelona, Romain is in charge of not only the restaurant but the whole culinary offering at the hotel.

 Known by locals and visitors alike, our terrace is iconic.
-A little oasis in the middle of the bustling Gothic Quarter, it faces the Mediterranean and has privileged views of the Barcelona Cathedral and a unique highlight: a glass-walled pool exclusively for our guests.
+A little oasis in the middle of the bustling Gothic Quarter, it faces the Mediterranean and has privileged views of the Barcelona Cathedral and a unique highlight: a glass-walled pool exclusively for our hotel guests.

 Anything else?
 Ask us